Revature-Training-1302/notes/week2/coding_challenges.md

     - Try to make your code as generic as possible
         - Don't tailor it to one specific test case
     - Using your co-workers, online resources to ask questions
+    - Some possible ideas
+        - Can you sort it to increase the efficiency
 - pseudo-code - code that doesn't follow syntax rules
     - rought draft of code
 - ex: